-The issues have been addressed due to its scalability considerations.
-The proposed revisions to enhance the specific considerations relevant to audits of public sector entities will go a long way in addressing and protecting public interests.
+The issues of public interest have been addressed more adequately than in the current ISA 315 as the ED-315 is proposing to include in the application material scalability considerations.
+There has been proposed revisions to enhance the specific considerations relevant to audits of public sector entities and this will go a long way in addressing and protecting public interests.
+Even auditors of smaller and less complex entities have been considered in scalability.